Alhambra (board game)

 Alhambra (Der Palast von Alhambra, literally "The Palace of Alhambra") is a 2003 tile-based German-style board game designed by Dirk Henn.
 It was originally published in Germany by Queen Games in a language-interdependent version; an English-specific version was released in North America by the now-defunct Überplay.
-The game is an Arabian-themed update, set during the construction of the Alhambra palace in 14th century Granada, of the 1998 stock trading board game Stimmt So!, which in turn was an update of the 1992 mafia influence board game Al Capone; the original version was subsequently released as Alhambra: The Card Game.
+The game is a Muslim-themed update, set during the construction of the Alhambra palace in 14th century Granada, of the 1998 stock trading board game Stimmt So!, which in turn was an update of the 1992 mafia influence board game Al Capone; the original version was subsequently released as Alhambra: The Card Game.
 Upon its release, Alhambra won numerous awards, including the Spiel des Jahres award.
 Its success has led to the release of numerous expansion packs and spin-off games, and is becoming Queen Games' flagship franchise.

 Gameplay

 The game consists of a deck of "currency cards" of various values in four currencies (suits) and a bag of "building tiles" of various prices, as well as a number of boards (a currency market, a building market, a reserve board for each player and a scoring track).
-Six of the building tiles are "fountain" tiles; one is given to each player to form the starting point of their palace, or "Alhambra," and the rest of the building tiles are placed in the bag.
+Six of the building tiles are "fountain" tiles; one is given to each player to form the starting point of their palace, or "Alhambra", and the rest of the building tiles are placed in the bag.
 Each player is then dealt currency cards until the total value of cards in their hand is greater than or equal to twenty.
 The remaining currency cards are distributed into five piles, and two special scoring cards are inserted into the second and fourth piles.
 The five piles are then placed in order to form the currency deck.
 Four currency cards are drawn and placed face up to form the currency market, and four building tiles are drawn and placed face up on the four spaces of the building market.
 The player with the fewest currency cards in their hand takes the first turn; if tied, the tied player with the lower total value of currency cards in their hand takes the first turn.

 Players then take turns, during which they may perform one of the following actions: